dscp46/als162/doc/proto.md

 ## DTE-originated sentences
 This section defines the format of messages that are sent by the time signal consumer to the time signal receiver.

 Those messages essentially cover settings.

 ### 101 Sentence: set receiver location
 This sentence is used to save the current receiver location.

 Format is a pair of floating point values in decimal degrees, using the WGS84 datum, describing the latitude, followed by a semi-colon, then the longitude.

 Distance from the transmitter and associated propagation delay is computed by the time signal receiver firmware.

 ### 102 Sentence: Interface speed
-This sentence can be used to change serial port from standard (4,800bps) to high speed (38,400bps), and vice versa.
+This sentence can be used to change serial port from standard to high speed, and vice versa.

 The message payload contains the expected value, in ASCII decimal form.

 Before switching line speed, the time signal receiver sends a TXT sentence of type `05` to acknowledge the command.
 Value:
-  - `0`: Standard speed
+  - `0`: Standard speed (4,800bps)
-  - `1`: High speed
+  - `1`: High speed (38,400bps)

 ### 103 Sentence: Set Talker ID
 This sentence is used to switch the Talker ID value.

 This is provided to improve compatibility with poorly developed clients.
   - `0`: Default Talker ID (`AL`)
   - `1`: Compatible Talker ID (`GN`)